pgtipping/Synthalyst/memory-bank/progress.md

 ### Recently Completed

+- Fixed JSON parsing error in the inbound email webhook handler
+- Added support for multiple content types in the email webhook (JSON, form data, multipart, plain text)
+- Implemented comprehensive error handling and detailed logging for email webhooks
+- Enhanced the InboundEmail model with a rawPayload field for debugging
+- Created a migration to update the database schema for inbound emails
+- Fixed TypeScript linter errors with proper interface definitions
+- Added safeguards against malformed or unexpected email payloads
+- Improved recovery mechanisms for partial or incomplete email data
+- Successfully deployed a preview version of the application on Vercel with correct page structure but missing CSS styles
+- Resolved vercel.json configuration conflicts by removing redundant files
+- Set proper root directory configuration in Vercel dashboard settings
+- Fixed JSON syntax errors in vercel.json file
+- Removed deprecated properties from vercel.json
+- Resolved conflicts between "functions" and "builds" properties in vercel.json
 - Fixed the main Synthalyst app navbar overlapping with the admin sidebar
 - Created a ConditionalHeader component to hide the main site header on admin pages
 - Removed the scroll behavior from the admin navbar for better usability